chandaspatel292/Resumes_using_html/README.md

 # Resumes_using_html
-Just having fun with HTML by creating sample resumes
+Just having fun with HTML and CSS by creating sample resumes